tokenring-ai/blog/README.md

 ### Best Practices

-1. **Provider Registration**: Register blog providers programmatically via `BlogService.registerBlog()` - they are NOT configured through plugin config
+1. **Provider Registration**: Register blog providers programmatically via `BlogService.registerBlog()` after the service is available.
+Providers are NOT configured through the plugin configuration.

-2. **Review Patterns**: Use review patterns for sensitive content to ensure human approval before publishing
+2. **Review Patterns**: Configure `reviewPatterns` in `agentDefaults` to detect sensitive content (e.g., confidential information) that requires human approval before publishing.

+3. **Review Escalation**: Configure `reviewEscalationTarget` to enable automatic email escalation when review patterns are matched.
+The escalation target will receive a notification and can approve or reject the post.

-3. **Image Generation**: Use descriptive prompts for image generation to get relevant results
+4. **Image Generation**: Use descriptive prompts for image generation to get relevant results.
+The generated image is automatically uploaded to the provider's configured CDN and set as the featured image.

-4. **Post Selection**: Always select a post before performing operations that require a current post
+5. **Post Selection**: Always select a post before performing operations that require a current post (e.g., update, publish, generate image).

-5. **Error Handling**: Check for null/undefined returns when getting current post or provider
+6. **Error Handling**: Check for null returns when getting current post or undefined when getting current provider.
+Tools will throw errors if required state is missing.

-6. **Content Format**:
+7. **Content Format**:
-   - Tools: Provide content in Markdown (automatically converted to HTML)
+   - **Tools**: Provide content in Markdown (automatically converted to HTML)
-   - RPC: Provide content in Markdown (automatically converted to HTML)
+   - **RPC**: Provide content in Markdown (automatically converted to HTML)
-   - Direct Service Calls: Provide content in HTML
+   - **Direct Service Calls**: Provide content in HTML
+   - **Scripting API**: Provide content in HTML

-7. **RPC vs Service**: RPC endpoints require explicit `provider` parameter;
-   tools/commands use the agent's active provider state
+8. **RPC vs Service**: RPC endpoints require an explicit `provider` parameter to specify which blog provider to use.
+Tools and commands use the agent's active provider state.

-8. **Review Escalation**: Only available through `/blog post publish` command or direct `BlogService.publishPost()` method - NOT available via RPC
+9. **State Management**: Blog state (active provider, current post, review patterns) is managed per-agent through `BlogState`.
+Child agents inherit state from parent agents where applicable.

 ---